Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 Canal & Stamperia Editrice 1995

 Covering all the buildings of Venice in terse paragraphs and with small black and white photos and stylish drawings.
 A pretty much essential guide to the fabric of Venice explaining, for example, the different patterns of the stone steps down into the water.
-It seems to be out of print currently.

 Alessandra Boccato